HamishMW/portfolio/README.md

 ## Install & run

-Rename `.dev.vars.example` to `.dev.vars`.
-This is where you can include your credn

 Make sure you have nodejs `18.0.0` or higher and npm `8.6.0` or higher installed.
 Install dependencies with:

 ```bash